 Read all about it.
 Newspapers and magazines all over the USA are joining forces in asking Tim Jones to PLEASE STOP SUBMITTING YOUR WRITING SAMPLES!
 In other news, the stoplight at 5th and Main has finally been repaired.
 Frustrated drivers say “It’s about time.”

 It’s hard to believe I have been at this humor blog for more than 25 years.
-That may be in part because it’s actually been less than three.
+That may be in part because it’s actually been less than ten.
 See what I just did?
 I made a joke.
 Didn’t find it funny?
 Join the club.
 That’s been the reaction so far from just about every newspaper, magazine and online news site in response to my submissions of humor articles over the past year.